 A small and terrified group of marketers have been trapped in their startup office for days.
 Moaning and growling from the shadows just behind their front door is an undead terror:

 They’re so close to converting, but instead, they just sit there after taking up advertising dollars.
 Forcing the marketing team to put budget toward campaigns to retarget them.

-The marketers should have seen the walking dead coming.
+The marketers should have seen the zombies coming.
 After all, their complacency had led them into this situation.
 After seeing that target customers were visiting the website and adding items to their carts, the marketers thought their job was done.
 Little did they know, they had failed to prepare.

 A visually appealing ad, website, or piece of content with fancy e-commerce features can be useful for click-through rates — but if it doesn’t compel your visitors to travel through the sales funnel and click the checkout button, then it’s ineffective.
 The average conversion rate on the Google AdWords search network across all industries is 3.17%.
 At 0.46%, conversion rates for display ads are even worse.

 The truth is: Traffic, engagement, and conversions don’t come easy.
 Struggling to convert clicks into actionable behavior is a common problem that marketers face.
 To compete with the millions of digital brands, it’s not just a matter of writing compelling copy, producing attractive designs, or developing intriguing content.
 Instead, success requires melding strategic thinking, monitoring and reiterating, and other optimization processes.